astrohart/xyLOGIX.DarkMessageBox/README.md

 ﻿# xyLOGIX.DarkMessageBox

+A drop-in dark-themed replacement for `System.Windows.Forms.MessageBox` that supports per-dialog theming, auto-close timers, and full Win10/11 title-bar dark-mode via [DarkNet](https://www.nuget.org/packages/DarkNet/).

 ## Dark-Themed Message Box Library

+The idea for this project came about when I was writing an app for a client that was required to have a Dark theme.

+Then, a requirement came in to write code to use a `System.Windows.Forms.MessageBox` to prompt the user whether the user is sure they wanted to delete an item from a list.

+I tested it, and the dark mode application looked great, but then the system-provided message box showed up in a Light theme against the Dark-themed background, and hurt my eyes.

+I thought, "I can't have that!"

+After some Googling, it was not apparent that there are many resources out there for Dark-theming the system-provided message boxes; it was more like, "roll your own."

+The requirement was to roll my own Dark-theme message box that looked and felt as much like the system-provided message boxes as possible, but with a Dark theme.

+Therefore, it occurred to me to whip up this NuGet package.

+And then I also threw in some goodies as well!

+The results are being distributed as this publicly-available NuGet package because I want to share my findings with the world.
+I hope you find it useful!

+Believe it or not, every so often, a dark-themed WinForm or WPF app will be being written...and when it is, I hope this NuGet package proves useful.

 [![NuGet](https://img.shields.io/nuget/v/xyLOGIX.DarkMessageBox.svg?logo=nuget&style=flat)](https://www.nuget.org/packages/xyLOGIX.DarkMessageBox/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A fully customizable dark-themed replacement for `System.Windows.Forms.MessageBox`,
+As stated above, this NuGet package provides a fully customizable dark-themed replacement for `System.Windows.Forms.MessageBox`,
-built for C# 7.3 and .NET Framework 4.8 Windows Forms 2.0 applications, and which behaves as closely as possible to the original `System.Windows.Forms.MessageBox` class.
+built for C# 7.3, .NET Framework 4.8, and Windows Forms 2.0 applications, and which behaves as closely as possible to the original `System.Windows.Forms.MessageBox` class, otherwise.

-Supports runtime theming, customizable colors and fonts, dynamic titlebar styling,
-default button highlighting, and full visual consistency with native Windows dialogs.
+Supports runtime theming, customizable colors and fonts, dynamic titlebar styling, default button highlighting, and full visual consistency with native Windows message boxes.

 ---